-selection from The Canterbury Tales IN MODERN ENGLISH TRANSLATION: by Geoffrey Chaucer, ca 1390 CE But natheless / while I haue tyme and space But nonetheless, while I have time and space Er that I ferther / in this tale pace Before I continue in this story I think it appropriate to speak of, Me thynketh it acordant to resoun To telle vow / al the condiciun To tell you, the condition Of eache of hem / so as it seemed to me Of each of them, as it seemed to me.
-And who was who, and of what degree, And whiche they weere / and of what degree And in what fashion each was dressed.
-And eek in what array / that they were inne And with a knight then I will begin.
-And at a knyght thanne wol I first bigynne.
+IN MODERN ENGLISH TRANSLATION:

+But nonetheless, while I have time and space Before I continue in this story I think it appropriate to speak of, To tell you, the condition Of each of them, as it seemed to me.
+And who was who, and of what degree, And in what fashion each was dressed.
+And with a knight then I will begin.